sungsoo/sungsoo.github.io/_posts/2023-02-10-data-governance.md

 ---

-# Data Mesh and Lakehouse
+# Data Governance and Sharing on Lakehouse

 * Data + AI Summit Keynote talk from Matei Zaharia on Data Governance and Sharing on Lakehouse